dhagge/dhagge.github.io/_posts/2014-09-29-spring-boot-jdbi.markdown

 A light-weight Jersey container which provides great support for [JDBI](http://jdbi.org/) as an ORM-light solution.
 I've found JDBI to be a simple way to interact with a DB, yes you have to bind your ResultSets to your model objects manually but I've found it a small price to pay for the great flexibility it provides.
 In my opinion it's a really nice solution that sits somewhere between JDBC and a full-blown ORM.

 What dropwizard doesn't do well is DI.
 There is support for Guice via extensions like [dropwizard-guice](https://github.com/HubSpot/dropwizard-guice) but I have found these to be clunky at best.
-My biggest issue with all of these solutions is that you end up with deperate DI graphs for each module.
+My biggest issue with all of these solutions is that you end up with separate DI graphs for each module.
 This isn't a problem for simple applications but I've experienced in complex applications that dropwizard-guice becomes quite unweildy and the seperate DI graphs end up having the same class being injected with a different instance/state which can start producing unintended results.

 I really just want out of the box DI that is easy to use and gets out of the way.
 This should be plumbing, not an application feature.